 Union Square is just a few blocks away.
 You can either walk down Market Street to Civic Center Plaza or take one of these transit options.
 All will take around 15 minutes.

 Another way to get to this neighborhood is on the Hop On/Hop Off Tour Bus.
-This neighborhood is stop B13 and it drops you off at Civic Center Plaza.
+This bus drops you off at Civic Center Plaza.
 Learn more about taking the Hop On/Hop Off Bus Tour.

 Driving to the Civic Center San Francisco is a popular option.
 However, parking can be a hassle.
 Here are just a few of the best parking options.